 You’ve likely heard about Stitch Fix, the online subscription clothing service.
 It’s piqued my interest for years.
+Check out my review of Stitch Fix.

 I’m not a fashionista, so having someone else pick on-trend foundational pieces for my closet sounded fantastic!